JohnDiGriz/WebstoreParser/README.md

 # Program args
-Program requires three arguments to run: path to directory with parser files (-d %directory%), delay between runs of the same parser (-t %delay in hours%) and delay betweem update on the parser directory (-u %update delay in minutes%) Program can run indefinately, regularly updating it's parser base
+Program requires three arguments to run: path to directory with parser files (-d %directory%), delay between runs of the same parser (-t %delay in hours%) and delay betweem update on the parser directory (-u %update delay in minutes%) Program can run indefinately, regularly updating it's parser base.